ada-lyn/ada-lyn.github.io/index.md

 We will use an [Amazon Dataset](http://jmcauley.ucsd.edu/data/amazon/) that consist multiple millions of Amazon reviews.
 More precisely, it contains (amongst other information that will not be used) the following information for each review:

 - `marketplace` : The "country of Amazon".
-Data is available for the United Stated, United Kingdom, France, Germany and Japan
+Data is available for the United States, United Kingdom, France, Germany and Japan
 - `customer_id` : A unique id representing the user who wrote the review
 - `product_id` : A unique id representing the product reviews
 - `product_title` : The name of the product